Monday, October 24, 2011

 If we look at potential Series-clinchers other than a sweep-clincher Game 4, we find that Game 5, and even Game 6 (though it's very close), is not as key as winning Game 4.

-But let's look at World Series that were tied after 2 games, which is what we have now.
+But let's try something else.
+Let's look at World Series that were tied after 2 games, which is what we have now.
 This has happened 39 times before.

 1906: The Chicago White Sox beat the Chicago Cubs in Game 5, and won Game 6, too.